fandridis/gefakit/README.md

 4. Run `npm run db:seed:local` to seed the database.
 Similar, you can run `npm run db:seed:staging` and `npm run db:seed:production` to seed the staging and production databases.

+## DATABASES - NEON POSTGRES
+Create a seperate database for each environment and set the connection strings in:
+.dev.vars => DATABASE_URL and DATABASE_URL_POOLED for development
+.dev.vars => DATABASE_URL and DATABASE_URL_POOLED for staging
+.dev.vars => DATABASE_URL and DATABASE_URL_POOLED for production

+Note: Remember to set the secrets to cloudflare environments:
+`npx wrangler secret put BUCKET_APPDRIVE_PUBLIC_NAME --env staging`

 ## KV
 1. Create KV name space `GEFAKIT_KV` with `npx wrangler kv namespace create gefakit-kv-development`